Krish-Kash/MTR/README.md

 # MTR
-This would be my first repository
+This would be my first repository.
+This is my first commit.